tktajwar/today/README.md

 Did you notice that `Shower` is now highlighted as the next task?

+## using ID

 But what if we want to mark a specific task as done?

 We can pass the `ID` as a positonal argument.
 Let's say you skipped Shower and went to cook (you stinky!).
 We can use `today -d` followed by the `ID` of the Task `Cook`.

 ```console
 today -d 2